 All babies sleep in the car!
 At least, that’s what I was told as a new mom.
 The problem was, neither of my daughters got that memo!
 They weren’t lulled to peaceful dreamland by the soft hum of my ’08 Toyota.
 Instead, both babies would stay awake and cry, as they got more and more overtired.
 The well-meaning comments by other parents that my daughters should be able to sleep in the car drove me batty!
-What was wrong with them or me or our car seat, etc, etc, etc?
-Having a baby who doesn’t sleep in the car can definitely add to the feelings of isolation that being a new parent sometimes brings.
-If your baby has trouble sleeping in the car (either difficulty falling asleep or staying asleep), just know that you are not alone.
+What was wrong with them?
+What was wrong with me?
+Our car seat?
+Etc, etc, etc… Having a baby who doesn’t sleep in the car can definitely add to the feelings of isolation that being a new parent sometimes brings.
+If your baby has trouble sleeping in the car (falling OR staying asleep), just know that you’re not alone.

-Both of my girls struggled sleeping in the car as babies.
+Both of my girls struggled to sleep in the car as babies.
 My oldest would fall asleep and startle herself awake 3 minutes later.
-She’d get a total of an interrupted 10-minute nap and was pretty cranky afterwards.
+She’d get a total of an interrupted 10-minute nap and was pretty cranky afterward.
 On her one year birthday, my husband and I decided to take a 16-hour car trip home to visit our families and celebrate with them.
 We decided we would drive through the night because surely every baby sleeps in the car!
-Two hours into the drive with a screaming, non-sleeping baby and a very stressed mommy, we changed course and stopped in the Smokey Mountains for an impromptu weekend stay.
+Two hours into the drive we had a screaming, non-sleeping baby and a very stressed mommy.
+We changed course and stopped for an impromptu weekend stay.
 We ended up having a great time, even though it was super disappointing not being with our family for her birthday.

-Here are 5 tips that I have learned that helped my 2 children become better car nappers:
+Here are 5 tips for better car nappers:

-- If possible, give the first nap at home- The first nap of the day is considered the most restorative, so if your timing allows, let your baby take her first nap at home in her bed.
+- If possible, give the first nap at home.
+The first nap of the day is considered the most restorative.
+So, if your timing allows, let your baby take her first nap at home in her usual sleep space.
 This nap often sets the stage for the rest of the day.
 Then, if going on a trip, hit the road right when she wakes.

-- Help with startling- Some babies will fall asleep in the car but then wake shortly after from startling, even when the Moro startle reflex is gone.
+- Help with startling.
+Some babies will fall asleep in the car but then wake shortly after from startling, even when the Moro startle reflex is gone.
 After trial and error, you’ll find if your baby does better falling to sleep with no one in the backseat with him, or if he does better when someone is sitting next to him.
 If your baby prefers you being there (my youngest daughter wanted me next to her), you can wrap a blanket tightly around his body and arms and lay your arm over him.
-In desperation on one trip, I even put a light children’s book over my daughter’s arms to prevent her from startling, and it worked!
-Of course, if you try something like this, you want to be sure it’s small and light weight for safety reasons and, preferably, that someone is constantly monitoring baby while she’s sleeping.